Heading Out to the Highway: Background

-Although being featured for VH-1's Top 40 Driving Songs, a live version was included on The Best of Judas Priest: Living After Midnight, which was not endorsed by the band.
+A live version was included on The Best of Judas Priest: Living After Midnight, which was not endorsed by the band.
 Other live versions appear on the live albums Priest...Live!, Live in London, the DVD Live at US Festival and the second disc of the 30th Anniversary Edition of the album Turbo.
 The song was covered by American alternative metal band Stone Sour on their covers EP Meanwhile in Burbank..., and White Wizzard on the limited edition of Over the Top.

 It is playable on the music video game Rock Revolution.

 Reception

 In the United States, the song peaked at number 10 on the Billboard Top Tracks chart.

 PopMatters said, "More cynical minds would call this "Living After Midnight Part Two", but it’s actually the superior song, rigidity replaced by a much more relaxed groove, its ebullience a clear reflection of the band’s Ibiza surroundings, where the album was written and recorded.
 Perfectly suited for summertime listening, it’s nothing but fresh air and optimism, driven by a great opening riff."